12turnbullb/NPO_GenAI_Streamlit_Chatbot/README.md

 6. **4_Chatbot_quiz:**
    Quiz generator that passes in URLs as context to develop a question bank then leads users through a custom quiz on Streamlit.

+7. **5_Bedrock_agent:**
+   Chat application that makes an API call to a Bedrock agent configured via the AWS console.
+This agent has been configured to make calls to a DynamoDB table to retrieve member IDs and update member email addresses.

 ## Additional Resources

 - [Amazon Bedrock Documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html): Explore the official documentation for Amazon Bedrock.